Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Realizing multiphoton Jaynes-Cummings interactions in spin-boson models

-In this Section, we briefly outline the key steps to realising a two-mode $m$-photon JC Hamiltonian from the fundamental spin-boson interaction (details can be found in Ref.~\cite{Puebla_symm_2019}).
-Similar model Hamiltonian can also be realised in other quantum platforms such as trapped ion~\cite{Leibfried_RMP_2003,Haffner_phys_rep_2008} and superconducting circuit~\cite{Felicetti_PRA_2018}.
+In this Section, we briefly outline the key steps to realizing a two-mode $m$-photon JC Hamiltonian from the fundamental spin-boson interaction (details can be found in~\cite{Puebla_symm_2019}).
+Similar model Hamiltonian can also be realized in other quantum platforms such as the trapped ion~\cite{Leibfried_RMP_2003,Haffner_phys_rep_2008} and the superconducting circuit~\cite{Strauch2010,Felicetti_PRA_2018}.

 We begin with the conventional spin-boson Hamiltonian

 where $H_\text{S}= \frac{\omega'_0}{2} \sigma_z$ and $H_\text{E}= \sum_k \omega'_k c^\dagger_k c_k$, respectively denote the free-energy Hamiltonians associated with the two-level atom and the environment.
 The interaction between the system and the environment is characterized by $H_{\text{S-E}}=\sigma_x \sum_k f_k (c_k + c_k^\dagger)$.
 Here, $\omega'_0$ denotes the transition frequency between the two energy levels of the system, and $\sigma_i$ represents the Pauli operator with $i$ taking values $x$, $y$, or $z$.
 The frequency of the $k$th bosonic mode is denoted by $\omega'_k$, and $c_k$ and $c_k^\dagger$ stand for the annihilation and creation operators corresponding to this mode.
 The coupling strength between the system and the $k$-th bosonic mode is represented by $f_k$.